 1. Water supply watersheds? (not selected) Yes No 2.
 Significant groundwater recharge areas? (not selected) Yes No 3.
 Wetlands? (not selected) Yes No 4.
 Protected mountains? (not selected) Yes No 5.
 Protected river corridors? (not selected) Yes No 6.
 Floodplains? (not selected) Yes No 7.
 Historic resources? (not selected) Yes No 8.
-Other environmentally sensitive resources? ◯(not selected)◯Yes ■No If you answered yes to any q uestion above, describe how the identified resource(s) may be affected: Back to Top
+Other environmentally sensitive resources? (not selected) Yes No uestion above, describe how the identified resource(s) may be affected: impacted for the proposed development's building, truck courts, access roads, parking, proposed development has been constructed?

+Back to Top